Access and Privacy Section

 - Police related 9-1-1 Emergency call reports

-- Criminal Records (may only released after verification of fingerprints has occurred).
+- Criminal Records (Note: Criminal records, as held by the Toronto Police Service, will only be released with verification of fingerprints by the RCMP).
 Further information is available on our Background Checks page.

 Requests not processed through the Access and Privacy Section include: